Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of Taubes' isomorphisms

 As will become evident in Section~\ref{Maps between ECH and HM}, we are interested in certain sections of $\C_{N_C,n}$ asymptotic to zero on the ends of $C$.
 They should be considered as objects that are ``halfway'' between $J$-holomorphic curves and SW instantons.
-They were originally introduced in \cite{Taubes:GrtoSW}*{\S3} and are defined as follows.
+They were originally introduced in \cite{Taubes:GrtoSW}*{\S3}, see also \cite{Taubes:ECH=SWF2}*{\S2.e}, and are defined as follows.

 \begin{definition} The subspace $\zZ_0\subset L^2_1(\C_{N_C,n})$ consists of those sections $\c$ satisfying

 \end{definition}